spacetelescope/jdaviz/docs/imviz/plugins.rst

 via the API unless an interactive region is drawn after.

 If an existing subset is selected, the parameters of the subset will also be shown.
-Note that while parameters for compound regions (e.g., a subset with multiple disjoint regions) are displayed, the logical operations joining them (``OR``, ``AND``, etc.) are not shown.
+Note that in addition to parameters for compound regions (e.g., a subset with multiple disjoint regions) being displayed, the logical operations joining them (``OR``, ``AND``, etc.) are shown as well for each region.
+This shows how all regions are added together to create the subset shown in the viewer.

-For a simple subset in Imviz only, you can choose to recenter it based on the selected Data.
+For a simple subset or group of subsets in Imviz only, you can choose to recenter based on the selected Data.
+To switch to multiselect mode, click the icon in the top right of the plugin and select multiple subsets from the drop-down menu.
 The centroid is calculated by :attr:`photutils.aperture.ApertureStats.centroid`, which is the center-of-mass of the data within the aperture.
 No background subtraction is performed.
 Click :guilabel:`Recenter` to change its parameters and move it to the calculated centroid.
+This may take multiple iterations to converge.

 .. note::